inspec/inspec/docs-chef-io/content/inspec/resources/command.md

 ```

 This example would run the `find` command for up to 300 seconds, then give up and fail the control if it exceeded that time.
-On supported target platforms, the default timeout is 3600 seconds (one hour).

 Aside from setting the value on a per-resource basis, you may also use the `--command-timeout` CLI option to globally set a command timeout.
 The CLI option takes precedence over any per-resource `timeout:` options.